 Sugar is a diverse product with a broad range of applications across sectors.
-It is used in pharmaceutical, confectionery or cough syrups, the brewing and soft drink industries as well as a range of food industries including; cereal, baking, marinades, preserves and desserts.
-For such a broad range of sectors and markets, it is no wonder there is a variety of sugar products to choose from.
+It is used in pharmaceutical, confectionery, brewing and soft drink industries as well as a range of food industries including; cereal, baking, marinades, preserves and desserts.
+For such a broad range of sectors and markets, it is no wonder there are a variety of sugar products to choose from.

 Ragus offer a range of sugar products within our three specialities which are; crystalline, syrup and custom formulations.
 Within each, there are a number of products which vary in texture, taste and application.
 That is why considering the sugar specification, along with answering questions around what it is going to be applied to, is vital to understanding what sugar is required for your application.

 What role does the sugar play in the end product?

 This is a fundamental question when looking at the different sugar product options.
 Sugar can serve an enormous variety of functions, ranging from acting as a bulking or sweetening agent, to expediting the fermentation process of beer.
 On top of this, sugar products can even be used for bee food and to add nutrients to animal feeds.

 The enormous versatility of sugar makes knowing which product best serves your application even more crucial.
 For example, if sugar is being used to enhance flavour, we need to think about the sweetness percentage it needs to have, or not have.
 From there, what type of taste?
 For example, golden syrup has a mellow caramelised flavour while invert sugar syrup is lighter in flavour, so will produce different results in the product they’re applied to.

 Understanding what you want the sugar to do, from flavour enhancing to nutrients, is a key step to narrowing down the broad range of sugar products so the right one is selected.

 Are you going to apply heat to the sugar?